lupyuen/nuttx-ox64/README.md

 - M0 Wireless Core is 32-bit RISC-V MCU

-_Sounds a little tiny for 64-bit Linux?_
+_Ox64 BL808 sounds a little tiny for 64-bit Linux?_

-Yeah 64-bit Linux runs on the D0 Multimedia Core.
+Yeah 64-bit Linux runs with Limited RAM on the D0 Multimedia Core.
 But most Peripherals are hosted on the M0 Wireless Core: WiFi, BLE, BT, Zigbee, Audio, ...

 So we flash M0 with a simple 32-bit RISC-V Firmware, to forward the Peripheral Interrupts from M0 to D0 Linux.